aristyan/fast_api_project/README.md

-# Optasia Feature Engineering API
+# Feature Engineering API project

 ### Instructions on how to setup, build and execute all modules.